This bundle includes six 25g bags of single-origin tea for 150g total (30 sessions).

 Six kinds of tea & six passionate growers- these are the iconic classics that represent what we and our partner growers stand for: true sustainability, transparency, and the taste and aroma that come from the impeccable terroir and craft of the best growers in China.

-This tasting kit combines teas from five of our partners, spanning growing regions across China and representing six different styles of tea including one green tea, one Wuyi black tea, one Anxi oolong teas, one Dancong oolong, one sheng pu'er, and one white tea.
+This tasting kit combines teas from five of our partners, spanning growing regions across China and representing six different styles of tea including one green tea, one Wuyi oolong tea, one Anxi oolong teas, one black ta from Wudongshan, one sheng pu'er, and one white tea.
 Each tea is sourced directly from the people who grow and finish the teas themselves, for a representative and unblended taste of each family and craftperson's terroir and unique point of view.

 Thank you for supporting Verdant Tea's project to connect tea lovers with the real people behind the teas we all love!

 Laoshan Green was the first tea produced at Taiqing temple by the Taoist monks of Laoshan.
 The plants were originally brought to the region from Dragonwell, and slowly allowed to adapt to the unique cold ocean climate of the area.
 The He Family’s Laoshan Green is fed by mountain spring water, picked by hand, and cultivated sustainably using traditional chemical-free farming techniques.
 The result is rich, fresh flavor full of Laoshan's famous sweet vegetal-savory soy bean flavor aroma.

 Li Xiangxi's family has been hand picking and processing tea for generations.
 Their tea is fed from a mountain spring, with plants between ten and one hundred years old, all grown traditionally without fertilizers or pesticides and picked by hand by the family.
 This Shui Xian varietal picking really shines with the Li Family's delicate charcoal roasting process to bring out the deep complex forest notes and minerality that make Shui Xian so famous.